pbgso/pbgso.github.io/abstract-thanks.md

 <h1>Submission complete !</h1>

 <h6>Thanks for submitting your abstract.
 Your response has been recorded!
-Accepted presenters and travel grant winners will be notified by e-mail.</h6>
+We will notify you of acceptance via email.</h6>